Jamie956/Jamie956.github.io/post/angular.md

 ### Services

-- Creating services and using HttpClient—For code reuse, we’ll encapsulate some logic that helps manage the list of stocks into a service and also uses the HttpClient service from Angular to load stock quote data.
+- Services—Reusable objects that fill niche roles such as data access or helper utilities

 - Services are objects that abstract some common logic that you plan to reuse in multiple places.
 - Another way to think of services is as sharable objects that any part of your app can import as needed.
 - The intention of a service is to enable reuse of code.
 A service might be a set of common methods that need to be shared.
 You could have various “helper methods” that you don’t want to write over and over, such as utilities to parse data formats or authentication logic that needs to be run in multiple places.
-- Reuse functional pieces of JavaScript logic across your application.
 - Shared code across your application is almost always best placed inside of a service.
 In Angular, most of the time a service also is something that you can inject into your controllers using dependency injection, though there is no exact defnition of what makes an object a service.
-- Service roles
 - Injectable services are the typical Angular services that provide a feature for the application and work with Angular’s DI system to be injected into components.
 An example would be a service that handles how to load data from an API.
 - Non-injectable services are JavaScript objects that aren’t tied into Angular’s DI system and are just imported into the file.
 This can be useful to make a service available outside of Angular’s DI, such as in the application’s main file.
 - Helper services are services that make it easier to use a component or feature.
 An example would be a service to help manage the currently active alert on the page.
 - Data services are for sharing data across the application.
 An example is an object holding data for the logged-in user.
 - As you build your application, you may see some code start to reappear in various places.
 That’s what all services help to reduce, but sometimes you’ll find that some code feels out of place and needs to be extracted into a service.
 When you do that, you’re creating a service that exposes helper functions to simplify your components.